KryaKryaTeam/PetCareApi/README.md

 ### This is documentation for pet tracker api

-To get started, you need Docker (Docker Desktop on Windows).

 For start you need docker (Docker desktop on windows)

 In the console, run: `docker compose up --build`